HeapSpace/heapcon/content/committee/igor-spasic/_index.md

 layout: "committee-person"
 ---

-Igor believes that technology is a tool for making a change.
-For almost two decades, he helps people and companies to build a value for themselves.
+Igor believes that technology is an empowering tool for humans; and a  challenge for our evolution.
+For almost two decades, he helps people and companies to build and incorporate values.